victorlobe/GoogleFix-Tweak/README.md

 4. **Open Google** - it should now work without browser warnings!

+## Changelog

+### v1.0.2
+- Fixes UserDefault key leftovers when removing the Tweak.
+- Uses a new, less invasive method for fixing Google.

+### v1.0.1
+- Fixed an issue where the Tweak didn't work on some iOS Versions

+### v1.0.0
+- Initial release

 ## Behind the Scenes

 The tweak hooks into `UIWebView` and modifies the User Agent string for Google domains only.
 It sets the User Agent to iOS 7.0 Safari, which Google accepts, eliminating the "update your browser" message.
 I will update this tweak and add some settings for more User Agend options like iOS 8.